informaticapau/cibertutor/README.md

 The content of this repository is licensed under the [MIT License](LICENSE).

+Dependencies and their licences are specified inside the [NOTICE](NOTICE) file.

 ## Contact

 Feel free to get in touch with me!